Leafy Eco Adapt (LEA)

 Innovation and learning.

-One of LEA’s most impactful early interventions was the reclamation of degraded land in South East Nyakach Ward, Nyakach Sub-County, Kisumu County, Kenya, an area previously exploited for brick-making.
-Through community mobilization and ecological restoration, the once-barren land has been transformed into a productive hub for food cultivation, tree planting, water conservation (via dams), and livelihood activities.
-These efforts have empowered women and youth through capacity-building trainings, small grants, and sustainable income-generating initiatives.
+One of its major early achievements is the successful restoration of degraded land in South East Nyakach Ward, Kisumu County—an area previously damaged by brick-making.
+Through community mobilization, LEA transformed the land into a productive space for food cultivation, tree planting, water conservation, and livelihood development.
+These activities have empowered women and youth through training, small grants, and income-generating opportunities.

 • Sustainable agriculture and climate-resilient food systems